TJuTZu/raspberry-pi-pircam/README.md

 ## Raspberry Pi motion detection IR Camera with IR lights by TJuTZu
 ----------------------------------------------------------------

-Version 1.2
+Version 1.7.1

-[raspberry-pi-pircam.py](https://code.google.com/p/raspberry-pi-pircam/source/browse/raspberry-pi-pircam.MD) is for controlling Raspberry Pi camera module with PIR motion detector with simple addon LEDs

-[raspberry-pi-pircam-xlight.py](https://code.google.com/p/raspberry-pi-pircam/source/browse/raspberry-pi-pircam-xlight.MD) is for controlling Raspberry Pi camera module with PIR motion detector with external IR Lights
+raspberry-pi-pircam-xlight.py is for controlling Raspberry Pi camera module with PIR motion detector with external IR Lights